Games & Quizzes

 /ˌvejəˈterēən/

-Being made from vegetables and not having any meat.
-Person who does not eat meat from animals or fish.
+relating to vegetarians or vegetarianism. person who does not eat meat or fish.
 Person who does not eat meat or fish.

 /ˈCHikən/